maniospas/Blombly/docs/index.md

     <br>
     <b> ♻️ Reusable.</b>
-    Blombly apis <a href="https://www.sciencedirect.com/science/article/pii/S2352220821000778">are learnable</a>.
+    Create <a href="https://www.sciencedirect.com/science/article/pii/S2352220821000778">humanly learnable</a> apis.
 Functions adapt to where they run.
     <br>
     <b>🚀 Expressive.</b>
     Focus on writing algorithms with automated parallelism.
 Blombly ships with operating system and web tools.